 Documents discovered by veterans’ groups implied that the Marine Corps was slow to act when contaminated water was found at Camp Lejeune early in the 1980s.
 In 1984 and 1985, some drinking water wells were closed, but sources of contamination continued to be unabated.
 The disingenuous position of the Marine Corp was that the contamination wasn’t intentional, and that federal law didn’t limit toxins in drinking water.
 More than 800 alleged victims sued the federal government pursuant to the Federal Tort Claims Act.
 Unfortunately, their lawsuits were dismissed pursuant to an obscure North Carolina 10-year statute of repose.
 The statute of limitations expired on them before many of them even knew that they were ill.
 On that basis, members of congress drafted the Camp Lejeune Justice Act that’s waiting for the President’s signature.

 How Personal Injury Lawyers May Obtain Camp Lejeune Water Contamination Cases:

 If you’ve searched online for attorneys seeking CLJA clients, you’re probably already seen our work. 😉

 Surviving former Marine Corps members and their families are scattered across the United States.
 At this point in time, only a few law firms are lining up Camp Lejeune drinking water cases, so opportunities are there for ambitious personal injury lawyers who wish to represent victims who have been injured or the families of those who died from contaminated water on the base.

-Local online marketing around Camp Lejeune is also important.
+- Local.
+Local marketing around Camp Lejeune and other Marine bases is also important.
 Many retired marines and their families still live in the area.